awsdocs/aws-systems-manager-user-guide/doc_source/automation-addcli.md

 You can manage other aspects of Automation execution using the following tasks\.

 **Stop an Execution**
-Execute the following to stop a workflow\.
+Run the following to stop a workflow\.
 The command doesn't terminate associated instances\.

 ```
 aws ssm stop-automation-execution --automation-execution-id ID